 - Up to 20 weeks with one doctor's approval.

-- Up to 24 weeks for special cases (like rape survivors, health risks, or fetal abnormalities) with two doctors’ approval.
+- Up to 24 weeks for special cases (like rape survivors, health risks, or foetal abnormalities) with two doctors' approval.

 How Does the Law Protect Your Right to Abortion?